OutThere-JWST/NISPureParallel/README.md

 This comes in three steps:
 1) Clone this GitHub repository, note that the end products of this process can take up a few TB of disk space.
 2) `cd NISPureParallel`
-3) Pull the submodules (this command should be run whenever a change upstream has been committed to the submodules): `git submodule update --init --recursive`
-4) Create the snakemake environment: `conda/mamba env create -f snakemake.yaml`.
+3) Create the snakemake environment: `conda/mamba env create -f snakemake.yaml`.
 This environment includes the code necessary to run our Snakemake workflow, but also to download the NIRISS data and compute the overlapping regions, etc.

+It may also be necessary to clear the snakemake-created environments every once in a while if Grizli or the JWST pipeline are updated.
+You can do this with `rm -r .snakemake/conda`.

 ### Fetch NIRISS Data
 After activating the Snakemake environment, we can run the conveniently provided helper script.
 Make sure to run this from the top-level directory as such: `python ./resources/scripts/getFields.py`.
 This will download all UNCAL data associated with the pure-parallel programs.
 Warning this will take quite a while!